Kevinpgalligan/KevingalWebsite/pages/blog/cl-symbols.md

 	BEANS> (find-symbol "TOAST")
 	TOAST

-(We've used `find-package` and `find-symbol` here, which are hopefully self-explanatory.
-We can't evaluate `(quote toast)` to verify that the symbol has been created, because "TOAST" will be interned by the Lisp Reader in the process).
+We've used `find-package` and `find-symbol` here, which are hopefully self-explanatory.
+We couldn't just evaluate `(quote toast)` to verify that the symbol exists, because in the process of reading that form, the `toast` symbol would be created and added to the active package by the Lisp Reader.

 ## Print-read consistency
 If you're confused by the printed representation of symbols, it might be due to print-read consistency, described by The Complete Idiot's Guide as follows: